hasura/graphql-engine/docs/graphql/core/deployment/environments.rst

 Going live / production
 -----------------------

+:ref:`Hasura Cloud <cloud_getting_started>` is the recommended hosting solution for Hasura as it takes care of Infrastructure management automatically (like auto-scaling), apart from providing analytics/rate limiting and other advanced features.

 Like with staging, the migrations/metadata workflow needs to be repeated.
 Also, the following steps should be taken: